timo1228/llm_project/Qwen2.5-VL-Finetune/qwen-vl-finetune/README.md

+# This is the official fine-tuning scirpts from Qwen team, our project training scripts is designed based on this

 # QwenVL Training Framework

 This repository provides a training framework for Qwen VL models.
 The are two steps to use our repo: